-This is an easy rainbow Fruit Salad recipe that combines your favorite fruits with a light citrus glaze dressing.
+This is an easy rainbow Fruit Salad recipe that combines your favorite fruits with a light fruit salad glaze.
 It’s a perfect warm weather side dish or healthy dessert that both adults and kids love.

 I love to serve this colorful Fruit Salad with a lightly sweet citrus dressing that not only tastes yummy but also adds a nice glaze to the fruit.
 It’s the perfect dish to bring to summer BBQs, potlucks, and 4th of July parties because it’s quick, easy, and always a hit.

 And if it's winter, no problem!
 We've got you covered with this tasty Winter Fruit Salad.